naethun/Telios-AIO/README.md

 Source code for everything is available, nothing is obfuscated.

 The purpose of this chrome extension was to help their users checkout a desired product in order to make a profit.
+By the use of automation, requests, and web scraping— this chrome extension was able to do what a human could do within in seconds.

 During the peak of it's era, it was highly functional and successful.

 Currently, I am not sure what modules work but I'm sure the shopify autofill may not be depreciated.